 "I believe community playgroups are important as they provide a safe and enjoyable environment giving the children a place to socialise, learn and play together, preparing them for kinder and school and at the same time it gives their carers somewhere to spend a couple of hours a week sharing their experiences and supporting each other at times when they could otherwise become isolated from the community."

-While it is helping her grandchildren, it has also given Elizabeth opportunities to meet other grandparents doing the same as she is.
+While playgroup is helping her grandchildren to grow, it has also given Elizabeth opportunities to meet other grandparents doing the same as she is.
 The grandparents have become friends, they share stories and support one another.

 Our Playgroup of the Month demonstrates that generational connections are profoundly valuable.
 It has shown that in the course of life, there is much that can be shared between the ages.
 Grandparents have great insight, wisdom, experience and care to give, and grandchildren bring so much unrestrained love, reliance, curiosity, learning and affection.